l-with/ansible-role-set_and_check_facts_from_environment/README.md

 # Ansible Role set and check facts from environment

-set and check facts from environment variables
+sets and checks facts from environment variables

 ## Role Variables